To be finished...

 The LCD + backlight is driving some current (170mA) on my large display, so i added a 5V /1A regulator on the shield.
 My rotator control boxes have a 12V supply and the voltage on the rotator potentiometer varies from 0 to 12V, so i added a adjustable resistor to bring this voltage down to 0-5V to stay within the Arduino limits.

-The cable between the interface and control box is a straight 5 wires cable + GROUND !
+The cable between the interface and control box has two 5 poles DIN 180° connectors.
+It has 5 wires + shield for GROUND !
 Both sides must be grounded !
 Or use any other 6 pole connectors.

-The 12V supply in the control box can't be used to supply the relays, as this supply is completely isolated from ground.
-So, the relays are supplied via the 12V supply that powers the Arduino Uno.
+The 12V supply in the HAM IV control box can't be used to supply the relays, as this supply is completely isolated from ground.
+So, the relays are supplied via the external 12V supply that powers the Arduino Uno.
 Each relay is drawing about 50 mA, so 100 mA are needed when 2 relays are powered (brake + direction relays).
+A 12V/1A wall power supply with a 5.5mm diameter with 2.1mm barrel plug will do the job to supply the complete interface boards + relays.

 The male pins soldered on the shield and that will plug into the Arduino Uno, should be longer that normal pins.
 Otherwise the shield PCB tracks can touch the Arduino components !
 I used 19mm long pins i had.